-Fall, Spring and Summer Terms All Dissertation Research (CABP9990)
+Fall, Spring and Summer Terms

+All Dissertation Research (CABP9990)

 The PhD Qualifying Exam is taken in the spring semester or summer term of the second year.
 Prior to completing the exam, students should carry out their dissertation research under the course Research in CABP (6730/8730) or in some cases, Independent Study in CABP (6890/8890).
 After passing the Qualifying Exam, students conduct their research under the course Dissertation Research (CABP9990).
-A minimum of 30 credits of Dissertation Research is required to graduate.
+The minimum number of credits required for PhD is 90, with a minimum of 25 credits of didactic coursework (letter grade), and a minimum of 30 credits of dissertation research.
+The rest of the credits are approved electives and research in the Cancer Biology track.